Pages

 Hello folks,

-Although fascinated by ancient history, I had never visited Tongeren before.
-It was my first time in the town and I've found so many beautiful places that have stood the test of time that I could say it was like love at the first sight.
-We decided to go by train and it took us about 1 hour and a half to arrive in Tongeren from Leuven, we had to change the train at Hasselt station, and it cost 13€ per person - to go and come back.
-Arriving in Tongeren you will find an information board in front of the station indicating all the directions to the touristic places as well as descriptions of picturesque walking routes through the old town.
-Bronze cobblestones on the sidewalks lead your way to the city centre, which is a brilliant idea.
+Although I've always been fascinated by ancient history, my first visit to Tongeren was a revelation.
+I discovered so many beautiful places that have withstood the test of time that it felt like love at first sight.
+We decided to go by train, which took us about an hour and a half from Leuven.
+We changed trains at Hasselt station, and the round trip cost €13 per person.
+Upon arrival, an information board in front of the station provides directions to tourist sites and descriptions of picturesque walking routes through the old town.
+Bronze cobblestones embedded in the sidewalks guide you to the city centre, a brilliant touch.

 Roman Museum of Tongeren